Home Tech News Tech Titans and Privacy Issues: What Users Need to Know

 California Consumer Privacy Act (CCPA)

-In the United States, the CCPA is a significant privacy regulation that gives California residents more control over their personal information.
-It allows users to request data deletion, opt-out of data sharing, and sue companies for data breaches.
+Within the United States, the CCPA is a pivotal law that grants California residents enhanced rights over their personal data.
+It enables users to request deletion of data, opt out of data selling, and pursue legal action in the event of data breaches.

 The Role of User Education